Everything you need to know about aphids for growing plants indoors and out, commercially or as a hobbyist.

 However, when aphids outdoors are a problem, there is an easy solution.
 Release 250 aphidoletes when aphid populations are present.
 (250 per large tree or per half acre).
 Outside, they will lay eggs and the larvae will feed, drop to the soil to pupate and new adults will emerge two weeks later at a nearly 20X growth rate.
 If you do it early enough in the season (but no earlier than mid April) you will only have to do this once per year (sometimes once every few years).

 It’s always different commercially.
 Growing plants to attract aphids away from your crop is always good practice, but you run the risk of attacking predators to those plants instead of your crop.
-And while establishing predators on that plant is considered a “banker plant,” you still want predators to find individual aphids within your crop.
+And while establishing predators on that plant is considered a “banker plant,” you still want predators to find individual aphids within your crop, not just on the banker plant.
 If you wait until your crop has a preferable population of aphids, then it may be too late.
-Always, when books are examined at the end of a season, buying small amounts of beneficials that starve to death because they are eating every single aphid ends up being more profitable than banker plants or otherwise trying to establish predators in your crop.
+Always, when books are examined at the end of a season, buying small amounts of beneficials that starve to death because they are eating every single aphid ends up being more profitable than banker plant systems or otherwise trying to establish predators in your crop.
 Essentially: don’t feed you predators, let the actual pests do that.